Key precept: Paradoxically, death is humanity’s greatest strength against immortals.

 What is occurring in the invisible soul is apparent in the changing physical structure of the brain.
 It is self evident that children are self centered, and that they must be taught to be considerate of others, to share, to take turns, to obey authority, to tell the truth, etc. Adults become loving or hateful, educated or illiterate, wise or foolish, righteous or wicked by the choices we make in response to the experiences we face.
 We can change – convert – from one condition to another, throughout life, until this stage of existence ends at physical death.

 Most religions teach that after the death of the body the soul continues to exist, and that its condition, either a state of bliss or torment, depends on its morality in this life.
-Most religions also teach resurrection of the body, which the immaterial soul and spirit need for self-expression and interaction in the material dimension.
+Most religions also teach resurrection of the body, which the immaterial soul needs for self-expression and interaction in the material dimension.

 Belief in the resurrection of the body is the reason for mummification, a practice associated with Egypt but found all around the world.
 Belief in resurrection is basic to ancient Hinduism’s concept of cycles of reincarnation until achieving nirvana.
 “Resurrection is the heart of Buddhism.”
 Belief in resurrection is fundamental to the three monotheistic religions, Judaism, Christianity, and Islam.